Hope, Courage and Healing Retreat for Women

 - We will have western clothing and ball caps, etc. for sale in our Sawmill Canyon Trading Post.

 We are a rustic guest ranch.
-You will be staying in our wall tent accomodations, that sleep 3.
+You will be staying in our wall tent accomodations, that sleep 2, one tent sleeps 3.

 Luxury Camping Tents: Our clean, cozy wall tents, sleeps 3 adults comfortably, but 2 is better.
 They are furnished with cots, sleeping bags, sleeping bag liners, extra blankets, throw rug, lantern, lawn chair, small table and a wash bowl.
 The clean, old fashioned out house toilet is a short walk from your tent.